SkylerJohnson102020/reading-notes/201/class-07.md

 rowspan attribute lets you cover cells going down. rowspan = "2" will cover two cells vertically.

+Long Tables are a bit different.
+Set your tr headings contained in the "thead" element.The body of your table will sit in the "tbody" element. "tfoot" for the footer of the table.

 [code201Table](201/code201Table.md)

 [Back to Homepage](README.md)